Bank of America tests technology to pay with phones

 | CHARLOTTE, North Carolina

-CHARLOTTE, North Carolina Bank of America Corp is testing a technology that allows a customer to pay at a store register by simply scanning an image with a smartphone, such as Apple Inc's iPhone or Google Inc's Android devices.
+CHARLOTTE, North Carolina Bank of America Corp (BAC.N) is testing a technology that allows a customer to pay at a store register by simply scanning an image with a smartphone, such as Apple Inc's (AAPL.O) iPhone or Google Inc's (GOOG.O) Android devices.

 The pilot program is being tested in Charlotte, North Carolina, where the second-largest U.S. bank is headquartered, and marks the latest effort by a financial institution to come out on top in the race to determine how people will pay for things in the future.